icooker811/hadoop-ImageCount/README.md

 hadoop-ImageCount
 =================

+The idea of this algorithm can be separated into 2 part.

-1. count interest point and process with hadoop
+1. To count interest points  with hadoop <br/>
-  1.1) find interest points
+  1.1) find interest points for each photoes <br/>
-  1.2) count interest points for each photoes
+  1.2) And then it count interest points of the photoes that match with user photo<br/>

-2. ranking photoes by number of interest point desc.
+2. To rank the photoes by their the number of matching interest point descendingly.